-- Cash budget - A budget estimating the company's inflows and outflows all together.
+- Cash budget - A budget estimating the company's inflows and outflows altogether.

 - Budgeted balance sheet - Projection of what the company thinks its assets, liabilities, and equities will be at the end of the year based on their targeted performance goals.

-While cash collections schedules, cash payment schedules, and budgeted balance sheets are all pieces of the Accounts Payable budget and matter for your business, capital asset budget and cash budget affect whether the expense is realistic to add to your firm's debt this quarter or if you will need to wait until next year.
-Let's talk about why cash budget and capital asset budget are so important to Accounts Payable in a little more detail.
+Cash collections schedules, cash payment schedules, and budgeted balance sheets are all pieces of the Accounts Payable budget and matter for your business.
+Capital asset budget and cash budget affect whether the expense is realistic to add to your firm's debt this quarter or if you will need to wait until next year.
+Let's talk about why cash budget and capital asset budget are crucial to Accounts Payable in a little more detail.

 Capital Asset Budget

-Capital budget is the main budget you want to pay attention to when determining how Accounts Payable automation will fit into your budget.
-That's because the capital budget evaluates whether a project is going to add value to the business long-term.
-Enterprises often consider the performance of their production as a project to invest in, that's where Accounts Payable automation fits in.
-Once the firm decides that it wants to consider investing in Accounts Payable automation, the capital budget will help them determine if the current and future costs of this major purchase will be worth it.
+Capital budget is the main budget you want to pay attention to when determining how Accounts Payable automation will fit into your budget and your company.
+That's because the capital budget evaluates whether a project will add value to the business long-term.
+Enterprises often consider their production performance as a project to invest in; that's where Accounts Payable automation fits in.
+Once the firm decides to consider investing in Accounts Payable automation, the capital budget will help them determine if this significant purchase's current and future costs will be worth it.
 The capital asset budget is an ongoing evaluation because the firm has to use it for the entire or most of the quarter to get an accurate forecast of cost savings.

 Cash budgeting provides a quick overview of how much cash your business currently has to spend.
-Cash budgets are prepared every month and sort through a year to two years’ worth of expenses you know will come up or you plan to add.
+Cash budgets are prepared every month and sort through a year to two years’ worth of expenses you know will come up, or you plan to add.
 That way, you can avoid a cash shortage and pay your yearly debts without stress.
-This is great news when you're trying to estimate the affordability of Accounts Payable automation for your company this quarter and beyond.
-Bottom line, your cash budget gives you accurate information on how much money you can spend before you accidently break the bank with any type of expense.
+This is excellent news when you're trying to estimate the affordability of Accounts Payable automation for your company this quarter and beyond.
+The bottom line, your cash budget gives you accurate information on how much money you can spend before you accidentally break the bank with any type of expense.